Acontius: Culture

 The oldest source this tale appears in is Callimachus' third book of the fragmentary Aetia, who attributed the tale to Xenomedes, a writer who recorded a lot of local Keian lore and tradition.
-The story is a genealogical aition (or orign story) for the people of Ioulis, a city which was founded by the line of Acontius.
+The story is a genealogical aition (or origin story) for the people of Ioulis, a city which was founded by the line of Acontius.

 In ancient Greek culture the apple, the instrument Acontius uses to secure his marriage to Cydippe, was the most important fruit symbol of Aphrodite, as the emblem of her victory in the beauty contest against Hera and Athena, and thus became "the love token par excellence".
 Apples were common love-gifts, but apparently Cydippe did not realise it.

 An almost identical tale was also said about the youths Ctesylla and Hermochares, whose tale was preserved by Antoninus Liberalis.
 However, in this version Ctesylla eventually dies in childbirth due to the oathbreaking.